vishipayyallore/speaker-series-2024/0326_MSFT_Reactor_AI102_S3/README.md

 >    - Pre-requisites
 >    - Previous Session
 >    - Current Architecture
-> 1. Get Started with Azure AI Services
-> 1. Manage Azure AI Services Security
+> 1. Deploy Azure AI services in containers
-> 1. Monitor Azure AI Services
+> 1. Classify and moderate text with Azure Content Moderator
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos) of today's session for more details